linode/linode-cli/docs/development/guides/01-overview.rst

    * - x-linode-cli-format
      - property
      - Overrides the "format" given in this property for the CLI only.
-Valid values are :code:`file` and `json`.
+Valid values are ``file`` and `json`.

    * - x-linode-cli-skip
      - path